 This is what allows you to access the captured footage on your phone or computer.
 It could be via 3G, 4G, or WiFi.

-WiFi provides a steadier signal than cellular data, which means you can rely on the camera to stay connected even in areas with weak cell service.
+WiFi provides a steadier signal than cellular data, which means you can rely on the connection of cameras even in areas with weak cell service.

-In addition, WiFi uses less battery power, allowing the camera can stay on for extended periods.
+In addition, WiFi uses less battery power, allowing the camera to stay on for extended periods.

-Trigger time is the amount of time it takes for the camera to take a photo after detecting movement.
-For garden trail cameras, trigger time can mean the difference between getting an image of an animal or missing the shot entirely.
+Trigger time is the amount of time that the camera takes to capture a photo after detecting movement.
+For garden trail cameras, trigger time can mean the difference between getting an image of an animal and missing the shot entirely.

 A camera with a shorter trigger time will be more likely to capture an animal in the act, while a camera with a longer trigger time may miss the shot.